CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 What is the return value of `prompt`?

 // so I used the let MyName = prompt ("What is your name?"), a popup box showed where I could type in my name.
 I guess the effect is the pop up box with the name field.
-// the return value is in prompt i can put in my name then it is stored in the variable MyName.
+// the return value is in prompt i can put in my name then it is stored in the variable MyName.e